AriFordsham/GHCWiki/commentary/packages.md

     on it, by ensuring that the replacement is ABI-compatible.
   - Shared library upgrades.
 We want to be able to substitute a new ABI-compatible shared library for an old one, and all the existing binaries linked against the old version continue to work.
   - ABI compatibility is dependent on GHC too; changes to the compiler and RTS can introduce ABI incompatibilities.
 We guarantee to only make ABI incompatible changes in a major release of GHC.
-Between major releases, ABI compatibilty is ensured; so for example it should be possible to use GHC 6.12.2 with the packages that came with GHC 6.12.1.
+Between major releases, ABI compatibility is ensured; so for example it should be possible to use GHC 6.12.2 with the packages that came with GHC 6.12.1.